Align and Distill: Unifying and Improving Domain Adaptive Object Detection: : Improving DAOD

 \textbf{2.
 Multi-task soft distillation.} Most prior work utilizes confidence thresholding and non-maximum suppression to generate ``hard'' pseudo-labels from teacher predictions $\hat{p}_{tgt}$.
 However in object detection this strategy is sensitive to the confidence threshold, leading to false positive and false negative errors that harm self-training~\citep{kay2023unsupervised,roychowdhury2019automatic}.
 Inspired by the knowledge distillation literature we propose instead using ``soft'' distillation losses---\ie using teacher prediction scores as targets without thresholding---allowing us to eliminate the confidence threshold hyperparameter.

+We describe here our approach for two-stage (Faster R-CNN-based) object detection.
+Distillation implementation details for YOLO and DETR architectures can be found in \cref{sec:implementation}.
 We distill each task of Faster R-CNN---Region Proposal Network localization ($rpn$) and objectness ($obj$), and Region-of-Interest Heads localization ($roih$) and classification ($cls$)---independently.
 At each stage, the teacher provides distillation targets for the same set of input proposals used by the student---\ie anchors $A$ in the first stage, and \textit{student} region proposals $p^{rpn}_{tgt}$ in the second stage:

 \\\\

 At each iteration, student distillation losses $L_{distill}$ are computed as:

 Where $L_{rpn}$ and $L_{roih}$ are the smooth L1 loss and $L_{obj}$ and $L_{cls}$ are the cross-entropy loss, and $\lambda_{0\dots3} = 1$ by default.
 See \cref{fig:framework} for a visual depiction, and the appendix for implementation details.